Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Conclusion

+In this paper, we studied the conditions for global controllability of affine systems with drifts.
+Under the assumptions of certain regularities, necessary and sufficient conditions have been proved for codimension $1$ and $2$ systems, and necessary conditions are given for specific systems of higher codimensions.
+Then, the motion planning problems for globally controllable drifting affine systems are investigated, improving the applicability of the HCM method.

 The key point of the controllability condition is the separation property of foliations.
-The discussions in this article can all be extended to systems on simply connected manifolds, since Lemma \ref{l1.2} holds for any (edgeless) manifold $M$ satisfying $H_1(M,\Z/2\Z)=0$.
-Further, when $M$ is compact, the assumption (A2) can be replaced by that each leaf $\I_G(x)$ is of finite depth, since this is equivalent to that each $\I_G(x)$ is proper.
+The discussions can all be extended to systems on simply connected manifolds since Lemma \ref{l1.2} holds for any (edgeless) manifold $M$ satisfying $H_1(M,\Z/2\Z)=0$.
+Further, if $M$ is compact, {\bf (A2)} can be replaced by that each leaf $\I_G(x)$ is of finite depth since this is equivalent to that each $\I_G(x)$ is an embedded submanifold.